High-Protein Overnight Oats

 - Pinch of salt

-- 1 cup berries (strawberries, blueberries, raspberries, blackberries)
+- 1-2 cups fresh or frozen berries (strawberries, blueberries, raspberries, blackberries)

 - Sliced almonds or chopped nuts